WaniaFaraz/SOEN287Project/README.md

 * View upcoming assessments across all courses in a single dashboard.
 ### Wania
 * Create and manage courses.
 * Define assessment categories and their weightings for each course.
+* Create home page
 ## Info about project
 ### Color scheme 1:
 * (195,200,140) SAGE